-The Baker City Farmers Market is so proud to welcome and support local farmers and producers each season.
+The Baker City Farmers Market is so proud to welcome and support local farmers, crafters and entrepreneurs each season.
 Whether you grow your own food, make delicious baked goods, or craft one of a kind items, we definitely have a place for you!

 Become a New Vendor